Minhao-Zhang/MBTI-Classification/writeups/tutorial.md

 ![run screenshot](run_screenshot.png)

 With the training loss and validation loss steadily going down, the accuracy is growing up.
+In the end, the model will be able to classify the J-P aspect of MBTI with a accuracy of 0.65.
+Though this result is not particularly good, considering we only used 10% of the data and a small model, this is a decent result.
+You can further improve the model by using more data, a larger model, and more training epochs.

 If you want to see the full code, you can find it [here](https://github.com/Minhao-Zhang/MBTI-Classification/)